 The museum currently displays objects (usually coins or tokens) that were thrown into the Bath and the marvellous architecture and statuary of this ancient establishment.
 You’ll have plenty of photo opportunities so make sure you use them.
 After your foray into this little bit of history, if you want a taste of the real thing, head over to the Thermae Bath Spa nearby.

-Roman Baths Museum Information
+Roman Baths Museum Travel Tips

 - Career for the disabled have free access when entering with their charge.